Sony Group Corporation (SONY) recently have taken one step ahead with the beta value of 1.06 - News Daemon

 Sponsored

-The Technology Sector giants’ yearly sales growth during the last 5-year period was 5.50%.
+The company of the Technology sector’s yearbook sales growth during the past 5- year span was recorded 5.50%.
 Meanwhile, its Annual Earning per share during the time was 65.40%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is -14.40%.
 This publicly-traded company’s shares outstanding now amounts to $1.24 billion, simultaneously with a float of $1.23 billion.
-The organization now has a market capitalization sitting at $112.54 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $86.56, while the 200-day Moving Average is $80.77.
+The organization now has a market capitalization sitting at $107.34 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $87.21, while the 200-day Moving Average is $80.66.

 Sony Group Corporation (SONY) Earnings and Revenue Records

-In the latest quarterly report released, which was put into the public domain on 12/30/2022, the organization reported $1.87 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at $1.46) by $0.41.
-This company achieved a net margin of +8.89 while generating a return on equity of 13.87.
+Going through the last 3-months fiscal report unveiled on the 12/30/2022, it has been observed that the corporation posted $1.87 earnings per share (EPS) during the time that was better the consensus figure (set at $1.46) by $0.41.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.16 per share during the current fiscal year.

 Sony Group Corporation (NYSE: SONY) Trading Performance Indicators